TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 # Most recent change
 ### Version 2.0.0 - 8 April 2022
+#### 🔴 BREAKING
+* `fixed_picture` has bee changed to `radio_data` and now also provides the option to add a fixed `title` for the radio stream.
+As TuneIn changes the title according to the song playing (well at least it should, but this seems broken lateley) it will no longer refresh after resuming the stream, as TuneIn is no longer used then.
+To prevent this the `title` can be provided as well now, for example the slogan of the radio channel can be used here.
 #### ✨ New features
 * You can provide `extra` setttings to your service call.
 Curruntly supported are `volume`, `wait` and `tts`.
 * Supports sending TTS together with picture and text when sent to a player with a screen.